-Most of the participants expressed that people do not trust leaders regarding resource provision and allocation for the elderly and their caregivers or representatives.
-Community and religious leaders unanimously expressed that people and organizations are willing to support family caregivers if they trust that tangible and financial resources will reach the targeted group of persons.
-Despite the challenge of supporting family caregivers, some of the religious leaders reveal that there exist some organisations that want to support them.
+Majority of the discussants expressed that people do not trust leaders when it comes to resource provision and allocation for the elderly and their caregivers or representatives.
+Community and religious leaders unanimously expressed that there are people and organisations willing to support family caregivers if they trust that tangible and financial resources provided will reach targeted group of persons.
+Whilst the challenge in supporting family caregivers, some of the religious leaders reveal that there exist some organisations that want to support.

 "Some NGOs want to support us, but what they give does not reach the suffering people.
 It ends up in the hands of others, those whom NGOs send to support family caregivers."
-(Ate, 62 years old).
+(Ate, 62-years old).